leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 ```

 List the registered gymnasium classes.
-In this listing you should find below the core classes, that ship with the basic installation, the just installed physigym/ModelPhysiCellEnv-v\* gymnasium environment class.
+In this listing you should find below the core classes, that ship with the basic installation, the just installed and imported physigym/ModelPhysiCellEnv-v\* gymnasium environment class.

 ```python
 gymnasium.envs.pprint_registry()